 Subsequently I had some friends over, one of them being an architect, and when he saw the model of the property, he recommended that I not finish it with trees and plants and such, as I'd planned to do, but instead just paint it white and hang it on the wall like a low-relief sculpture.
 I liked the idea so much that I decided to do just that.
 Here it is hanging next to the bed on the only wall in the living space with enough room for it.

 On 8 December 2019 I completed a scale model of the foundation, which is all I'll build, to provide orientation on the property.
 The model car is temporarily posed just for size reference, although I'd been tempted to add it permanently.

 The crazy relief sculpture was finished on 11 December 2019, and is back on the wall next to the bed.
-It includes the model car (now painted solid white to match everything else), as well as a scale figure representing Yours Truly standing at the edge of the foundation staring out at The View—as I'd done so often while building the full-size house.
+It includes the model car (now painted solid white to match everything else), as well as a scale figure representing Yours Truly staring out at The View—as I still do to this day.

 Copyright © 2017-2022 by David K. Smith.
 All Rights Reserved.